Lifestyle

 Salt Lake City, UT

-SLC offers affordable housing, outdoor recreation, and a rapidly growing tech sector known as Silicon Slopes.
-The cost of living is 5% below the national average.
+Salt Lake City offers affordable housing, extraordinary outdoor recreation, and a rapidly growing tech sector known as Silicon Slopes.
+The cost of living runs approximately 5 percent below the national average, and median rents for one-bedroom apartments sit around $1,100 to $1,400 — a price point that allows young professionals to live independently while still contributing aggressively to savings and investments.

 Tips for Young Professionals